UHDanke/gd_docs/docs/bugs/misc.md

 - If the teleport has target group 0, flipping will flip the direction force is applied in
 - If the teleport has a target group, the target group's rotation is used as reference for force, flipping does nothing even if you flip the tp or the target obj

-## [2.207] [18/12/25] ORD doesn't work as intended

-Triggers that use ORD are delayed until the last (either the left-most or top-most, if gameplay is rotated) trigger with a lower ORD in the same channel is activated.

 ## [2.207] [18/12/25] Kerning is not used properly when splitting text